 The Tax Event Ledger gives you the insight you need to properly diagnose and take action on any tax-related issues within the eMoney simulation.
 Then head over to the Facts area to take action on those issues.

-Even if there’s nothing wrong on the Tax Event Ledger, you may still not be capturing all the possible tax events accurately.
+Even if there’s nothing wrong on the Tax Event Ledger, you still may not be capturing all the possible tax events accurately.

 Start by making sure you’re keeping track of deductible expenses.
 The Living Expense Worksheet can be used to accurately track your clients’ property taxes, charitable gifts, and other miscellaneous expenses that require tracking for tax purposes.

 You can also utilize Other Expenses to capture events that don’t line up with the timing of living expenses.
-There are many tax deductible types to choose from when adding an Other Expense to fit your specific need for any tax situation.
+There are many tax-deductible types to choose from when adding an Other Expense to fit your specific need for any tax situation.